Farmington, Minnesota: Community

-Farmington is host to The Dakota County Fairgrounds with entrances on 220th Street (Ash Street) and along Highway 3 (Chippendale Avenue).
+The Dakota County Fairgrounds are in Farmington, with entrances on 220th Street (Ash Street) and along Highway 3 (Chippendale Avenue).
 The Fairgrounds is the largest in area with 360 acre versus 300 for the next largest: The Minnesota State Fairgrounds.
-It also hosts the largest county fair attendance in the state, with average attendance now at 125,000 annually.
+It also hosts the largest county fair attendance in the state, with average annual attendance of 125,000.

-Farmington is a suburb of the Minneapolis/Saint Paul area and is largely of residential development.
-It can generally be divided into two (2) sections, the area of the town north of County Highway 50 and the area south of Highway 50.
+Farmington is largely residential.
+It can be divided into two sections, north and south of County Highway 50.
 The area to the north has been widely developed in the last 18 years, while the area to the south is generally known as "Downtown" and has had only two major developments in the last 20 years.
-The third area of the city is the North-East Farmington/West Central Empire Township developments, with large areas of development in the recent 5 years.
-Farmington has many biking and walking trails integrated within its housing communities.
+The third area of the city is the North-East Farmington/West Central Empire Township developments, with large areas of development in the last five years.
+Farmington has many biking and walking trails within its housing communities.
 The trail along the Vermillion River unites the downtown, uptown, and Empire Township neighborhoods.